 If the CT scan shows that you have gas in your rectum and you’re not able to pass gas, a small rubber catheter (thin, flexible tube) might be inserted into your rectum.
 The catheter placement isn’t painful.

 It will take about 45 minutes to get your CT scan.
-During the scan, you will hear the machine turn on and off.
+During the scan, you’ll hear the machine turn on and off.
 Even if the noise seems loud, your therapists will be able to hear you if you speak with them.

 Your therapists will draw on your skin in the area being treated with a felt marker and make about 4 to 6 permanent skin markings called tattoos.
 Your therapists will use a sterile needle and a drop of ink to make the tattoo.
 The sensation of getting one feels like a pinprick.
 The tattoo marks are no bigger than the head of a pin.
 The felt markings can be washed off after your simulation.
 The tattoos are permanent and will not wash off.
 If you’re concerned about receiving tattoos as part of your radiation treatment, talk with your doctor.